Zrsion/Younger-Logics-IR/third_parties/NASB/DeepNets/README.md

 # DeepNets-1M to YLIR
-This project is based on the repositorys "ppuda" (https://github.com/facebookresearch/ppuda), with modifications for converting DeepNets-1M models to Younger instances.
+This project is based on the repository "ppuda" (https://github.com/facebookresearch/ppuda), with modifications for converting DeepNets-1M models to YLIR instances.

 **Hint**: The split "train" in code corresponds to DeepNets-1M dataset.